modernlearner/finetune-gpt3-for-code/README.md

 npm install
 ```

-You can store the api key in a `.env` file:
+You can store the api key in a `.env` file and control debug logging with the `DEBUG` environment variable.

 ```
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY_GOES_HERE"
+DEBUG="true"
 ```

 ## Running the Code